 The Apsy Granite is in fault contact to the south with the Lower Devonian (ca. 425 Ma) Devil's Room Granite (Heaman et al., 2002).
-In this area, the eastern margin of the granite has experienced significant deformation related to westerly-directed thrust faulting associated with Ordovician ophiolite obduction and later dextral strike-slip deformation associated with the adjacent Doucers Valley Fault System (DVFS) (Cullen et al., 2009).
+In this area, the eastern margin of the granite has experienced significant deformation related to westerly-directed thrust faulting associated with Ordovician ophiolite obduction and later dextral strike-slip deformation associated with the adjacent Doucer's Valley Fault System (DVFS).
 The DVFS is a steeply dipping major structure that trends north-northeast and forms part of the crustal-scale Long Range Fault system.